katiakwok/1340-project/README.md

 Description: In this game, players are required to escape from the castle.

-Some instructions for the game: Players can only go to the next room by passing the initial room.
+Some instructions for the game:
+Players can only go to the next room by passing the initial room.
+When players meet a monster, they must fight with the monster, or else they will die and the game ends.